junxit/us-congress-bills-109/metadata.md

 - 2006-04-26 — Introduced in House
 - 2006-04-26 — Introduced in House
 - 2006-04-26 — Referred to the House Committee on International Relations.
+- 2006-05-02 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2006-05-02 — Considered as unfinished business. (consideration: CR H1950)
+- 2006-05-02 — Considered under suspension of the rules. (consideration: CR H1941-1944)
+- 2006-05-02 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+392.
+- 2006-05-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-05-02 — Ms. Ros-Lehtinen moved to suspend the rules and agree to the resolution, as amended.
+- 2006-05-02 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 112). (text: CR H1941)
+- 2006-05-02 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 112).(text: CR H1941)